Crazy8unny/Bandit-Bot/README.md

 Firebase
 --------
 This bot template allows the developer to hook up to a [Firebase](https://firebase.google.com/) database easily!
 Simply paste the `config` data in the `config` object in `bot.js` (line 20)!

+_If you aren't going to use Firebase, you need to remove all the firebase stuff to make the bot faster_